Photo by M.A. Kleen, Spirit61.info

 The Battle of Belington (Laurel Hill) was fought from Sunday, July 7 to Thursday, July 11, 1861 between Union forces commanded by Brig.
 Gen. Thomas A. Morris and Confederate forces commanded by Brig.
 Gen. Robert S. Garnett in Barbour County, West Virginia during the American Civil War.
 The battle was technically a draw, but defeat at Rich Mountain on July 11 compelled Garnett to abandon his fortified camp at Laurel Hill.

-Ambrose Bierce, a Union soldier in the 9th Indiana Infantry and later an accomplished author, remarked: “A few dozen of us, who had been swapping shots with the enemies’ skirmishers, grew tired of the resultless battle, and by a common impulse – and I think without orders or officers – ran forward into the woods and attacked the Confederate works.
+Ambrose Bierce, a Union soldier in the 9th Indiana Infantry and later an accomplished author, recalled: “A few dozen of us, who had been swapping shots with the enemies’ skirmishers, grew tired of the resultless battle, and by a common impulse – and I think without orders or officers – ran forward into the woods and attacked the Confederate works.
 We did well enough considering the hopeless folly of the movement, but we came out of the woods faster than we went in – a good deal.”

 Opposing Forces